LacunaOmnibus/MontyLacuna/README.md

 Python Client for The Lacuna Expanse

 This is essentially a port of the Perl Games::Lacuna::Client module to Python.
-No attempt is being made to preseve the same API used by GLC, but the goal is to replicate all of the functionality.
+No attempt is being made to preseve the same API used by GLC, but I'd like to replicate all of the functionality.

 The main goal is to help me learn Python, but I'd like to end up with a fully working package.